maxprilutskiy/awesome-side-project/README.md

 **Side Project Kit** is a curated collection of tools that make side project development much easier.

-# If you find this collection helpful or know somebody who might benefit from it - please give it a 🌟 star ;)
+# 🌟 If you find this collection helpful - please give it a star ;) 🌟